 Heller's prior experience include positions as a technical writer, business researcher, English professor at both the University of Houston and LSC-Kingwood and communications professor at the University of Texas, LSC-Kingwood and University of Houston, Downtown.

 "The best part of my role is working with really amazing people, students and staff," explained Heller.

 Michael S. Moode, assistant professor of speech, joined LSC-Kingwood in 2013.
 Moode obtained a Bachelor of Arts degree in organizational communication from Murray State University.
 He also holds a Master of Arts degree in organizational communication from the same institution.
-Moode is also a doctoral candidate studying organizational communication from The University of Texas at Austin.
+Moode earned a doctoral degree in organizational communication from The University of Texas at Austin.

 Moode has been an adjunct professor at a number of institutions including Temple Junior College, Chapman University, California State University, Murray State University and various work assignments at Walt Disney World in Florida and California.

 “Courses in speech communication deal with ideas and skills that are instrumental to personal and professional success.
 Being a facilitator/instructor in speech courses is particularly rewarding when students show a genuine drive for growth and learning,” Moode explained.
 “It is special to be part of the process whereby individuals pursue a higher education; to earn students’ trust while witnessing them develop competencies that allow our community to entrust the future to them.”

 Twyla Coy is no stranger to the LSC-Kingwood family.
 She was program coordinator for the Alternative Teacher Certification Program (ATCP) from 2005-2010 and was adjunct professor of speech from 2011-2016.
 She was recently hired as a full-time assistant professor of speech.